Alcohol Detox in Memphis, TN

-Alcohol detox is the first step in recovery from alcohol addiction (also called “alcohol use disorder” or “alcoholism”).
-At Detox West in Memphis, TN, we understand how difficult the decision to attend detox for alcohol addiction can be.
-However, getting sober from alcohol addiction is essential to living a happy, healthy, and stable life.
+At Detox West Tennessee, our alcohol detox in Memphis, TN is the first step in recovery from alcohol addiction (also called “alcohol use disorder” or “alcoholism”).
+We understand how difficult the decision to attend detox for alcohol addiction can be.
+However, finding safe and effective alcohol addiction treatment is essential to living a happy, healthy, and stable life.

-Alcohol use disorders (AUD) adversely impact the lives of Americans every day.
-The 2020 National Survey on Drug Use and Health (NSDUH) reports that “among people aged 12 or older in 2020, 10.2 percent (28.3 million people) had a past-year alcohol use disorder.”
-At Detox West in Memphis, TN, we offer detoxification and rehabilitation programs to safely help you recover from alcohol addiction.
+Alcohol use disorder (AUD) adversely impacts the lives of Americans every day.
+The 2022 National Survey on Drug Use and Health (NSDUH) reports that “Among Americans aged 12 or older, 10.5 percent (29.5 million people) had a past-year alcohol use disorder.”
+At our alcohol detox center in Tennessee, we offer detoxification and rehabilitation programs to help individuals safely detox from alcohol and recover from addiction.

 What are the Short-Term Effects of Alcohol?

-The short-term effects of alcohol can occur following the first drink and intensify when you consume more alcohol.
+The short-term effects of alcohol occur following the first drink and intensify when someone consumes more alcohol.
 Many people drink in social situations to loosen up, to fit in due to peer pressure, or to feel more confident.
-Despite these reasons, alcohol affects brain areas responsible for thought and perception.
-Many people find that drinking helps with feelings of self-esteem and confidence.
+Despite these reasons, alcohol affects the areas of the brain responsible for thought and perception.
+Many people find that drinking helps increase feelings of self-esteem and confidence.
 However, these feelings are fleeting and can lead to regrettable or even dangerous behavior while under the influence of alcohol.

 Short-term effects of alcohol include: